-LENZING
+LENZING GRAPHICS – INSERT GREEN CROWN HERE

 ‘ECO PURE’

 Lenzing introduced a new ‘Eco Pure’ technology which increases the production of environmentally responsible Modal fibers.
-TENCEL Modal fibers made with this technology are considered the most environmentally responsible option available.
+TENCEL Modal fibers made with this technology are considered to be the most environmentally responsible option available.
 Due to a gentle bleaching process, textiles made predominately of such fibers are softer than those produced from conventionally bleached TENCEL Modal fibers and therefore offer more comfort, a quality especially relevant for undergarments and loungewear.
 It is exclusively produced in Austria and made from beech wood sourced from sustainably managed forests across Central and Eastern Europe.

 lenzing.com